CSL Observatory 13 years of Cologne Digital Sanskrit Lexicon

 What this proves: the project has always generated far more work than any small team could close, and the backlog is the accumulated evidence.
 What changed in 2026 is not that the work got smaller — it is that the org finally began measuring and draining it.

-2014–2016 · Founding, and the correction ledger
+2014–2016 · The public correction ledger expands

 2021 · The volume peak